shiyan14712/Real-Time-Portrait-Segmentation/README.md

 [11]Lin S, Yang L, Saleemi I, et al. Robust high-resolution video matting with temporal guidance[C]//Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision.
 2022: 238-247.

 [12]Park H, Sjosund L, Yoo Y J, et al. Sinet: Extreme lightweight portrait segmentation networks with spatial squeeze module and information blocking decoder[C]//Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision.
 2020: 2066-2074.

+## Postscript

+> As my graduation design, the project will be my main task from Jan. to Apr. in 2023.

+> When the concept, implementation approach and techonology of this project were just determinded, I unfortunately infected with the covid-19.
+What's worse, the shadow brought by the breakup, the failure of math exam and the bad memories of fatal mistakes I made last year lead to my intensly depressive emotions that makes me work in a depressed mood.
+Ah, I'm just really irritable because 2022 is so terrible that everything that bothers me has a mediocre and even bad endding, but I STILL BELIEVE everthing I expect will have a good result in 2023 with my persistence and efforts.

+> So, in general, every cloud has s silver lining, and every sad or unpleasant situation has a postive side to it.
+I have drawn lessons from the decisions taken.
+One CANNOT step into the same river twice, and I am still full  of hope, warm and serious.